ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Beautiful hands are those tlmt do
+ul hands are those tlmt do
 Work that is earnest and brave and true,
 Moment by moment the long day through.
 Beautiful feet are those that go